 Sperm motility, bead attachment, and acrosome integrity assessment

 At each of the time points mentioned above, a 5 μL aliquot of sperm was either placed in a pre-warmed slide, covered with a coverslip and a video of at least 5 distinct areas for motility analysis was recorded, using an EVOS M7000 microscope; or added to a SuperFrost™ slide (Expredia), fixed with an equal volume of paraformaldehyde 4% and smeared across the slide.
 Those slides were left to dry at RT overnight before subsequent analysis of bead attachment and acrosome integrity.
 The sperm motility (N = 4 bulls) was calculated by analysing each video and counting total sperm, number of sperm moving, and number of sperm not moving.
 For the bead attachment, the confocal Raman microscope (WITec, Germany) was used, the slides were imaged using a ×100 DIC NA 0.9 objective, and random areas selected and analysed for the presence of sperm with microplastic attached to its surface.
-Each slide had, at least, 100 sperm cells counted (N = 4 bulls).
+Each slide had at least 100 sperm cells counted (N = 4 bulls).
 Due to difficulties in visualizing the smallest 0.05 and 0.1 μm polystyrene beads, bead attachment was only quantified for the 0.3 and 1.1 μm beads.

-For the acrosome integrity analysis (N=3 bulls), fixed slides were washed 3x with PBS, and stained using a Hoechst 33342 (5 μg mL-1, Thermo Fisher Scientific, USA) and FITC-PNA Alexa 493 (5 μg mL-1, Thermo Fisher Scientific, USA) solution for 15 min.
-Slides were then washed 3x with PBS and mounted using an anti-fade solution (ProLong™ Gold Antifade Mountant, Thermo Fisher Scientific, USA) and a cover slip.
+For the acrosome integrity analysis (N=3 bulls), fixed slides were washed 3 times with PBS, and stained using a Hoechst 33342 (5 μg mL-1, Thermo Fisher Scientific, USA) and FITC-PNA Alexa 493 (5 μg mL-1, Thermo Fisher Scientific, USA) solution for 15 min.
+Slides were then washed another 3 times with PBS and mounted using an anti-fade solution (ProLong™ Gold Antifade Mountant, Thermo Fisher Scientific, USA) and a cover slip.
 The samples were imaged using a Leica Thunder DMi8 Microscope.
 The images were captured and processed using the Thunder software.
 The stained sperm cells were visualized with a ×20 NA 1.25 objective.
 At least 100 sperm cells/group were counted to determine percentage of cells with intact acrosome.

 Sperm oxidative stress analysis

 We were also interested in assessing the extent to which bovine spermatozoa experienced oxidative stress when exposed to MPs.
 To this end, for all of the 5 treatment groups described above, 2 μL mL-1 of CellRox™ Green Reagent (Thermo Fisher Scientific, USA) was added to the FERT media (N = 4 bulls).
 A positive control group was also created by adding 50 μM of H2O2 to stimulate sperm oxidative stress (48).
-Sperm were incubated at 38.5ºC in a humidified atmosphere of 5% CO2 and 95% O2 for 3 h.
+Sperm were then incubated at 38.5ºC in a humidified atmosphere of 5% CO2 and 95% O2 for 3 h.
 Every 30 min, a 5 μL aliquot was taken and mounted in a RT slide and cover slip.
-Slides were let to cool down for 1 min (to stop sperm movement) and images were taken using an EVOS M7000 fluorescence microscope using ×20 NA 0.45.
+Slides were allowed to cool down at room temperature for 1 min (to reduce sperm movement) and images were taken using an EVOS M7000 fluorescence microscope using ×20 NA 0.45.
 At least 100 sperm cells were counted, and midpiece CellRox™ stained sperm were considered positive.

 Confocal Raman spectroscopy of isolated microparticles and polystyrene beads